-Despite the adoption of 15 sanction packages, in 2025 Russia plans to heavily invest in its military sector amounting to 6.31% of its GDP.
+Despite the adoption of 16 sanction packages by the EU, in 2025 Russia plans to heavily invest in its military sector amounting to 6.31% of its GDP (175 billion U.S. dollars).
 Moreover, according to the National Anti-Corruption Commission (NAKO) over 2,000 components from 30 samples of Russian weaponry, including fighter jets, Ka-52 helicopters, Kalibr and North Korean KN-23/24 missiles, and Iranian drones, originate from 22 countries, mainly the USA, Switzerland, the UK, and the Netherlands.

 A 2024 joint study "Challenges of Export Controls Enforcement: How Russia Continues to Import Components for its Military Production" by the Yermak-McFaul International Working Group on Russian Sanctions and the Kyiv School of Economics demonstrates that export controls remain effective in limiting access to many high-tech products.
-34,35 Still, inconsistency of sanction policies across different jurisdictions creates loopholes for designated companies to continue their operations despite imposed restrictions.
+42,43 Still, inconsistency of sanction policies across different jurisdictions creates loopholes for designated companies to continue their operations despite imposed restrictions.